hiibolt/niu-metis-documentation/src/chapter_2_2_2.md

 - OpenMP is for **shared memory** across multiple **processors/threads**
 - OpenMPI is for **distributed memory** across **multiple systems**

-OpenMP is something that's semi-comparable to our approach multithreading.
-It's a lot beefier, but the author of this documentation generally discourages the use of it.

-We recommends instead either using language parallelism features for simplicity or OpenMPI for drastically improved performance.
+OpenMP is something that's semi-comparable to our previous approach to multithreading.
+It's a lot beefier, but the author of this documentation generally discourages the use of it - recommending to instead use either language parallelism features (for simplicity) or OpenMPI (for drastically improved performance).

 ## How OpenMPI Works
 MPI is a protocol for a (M)essage-(P)assing (I)nterface.

 There's four concepts core to MPI:
 * **Universe** - The collection of all nodes.
 On Metis, this is abstracted away by PBS Professional, so don't think too hard about it.
 * **World** - The collection of all MPI processes and their intercommunication layers.
-You can think of this as the "meeting room", where each process has a headset and microphone.
+You can think of this as the "meeting room", where each process has a headset and microphone to talk to oneanother.
 * **Size** - The number of MPI processes in the **World**.
-* **Rank** - The index representing an MPI process in a **World**.
+* **Rank** - The index representing *this* MPI process in the **World**.

 When you launch an MPI program, all programs with the same binary and memory.
 In fact, if you didn't use the rank indicator anywhere in the program, they'd be identical in most cases, simply duplicating output `size` times.